NelKG/geography-quiz/README.md

     </a>
 </p>

-W3c css validator

   ### Features

 ### General Features on the page
+There is a start button.
+Once the start button is clicked.
+The quiz will begin and the question container will appear.
+The question counter, correct and incorrect answers will appear and update once the next button is clicked.

 ### Future Implementation
-For future implementation I would make the quiz more interactive I would ensure that there is a score feature added to the score area and that a Final score button is created to ensure the quiz participant can see their quiz and also see can them improve on their previos score I would ensure that the next button and resart button are working perfectly.
+For future implementation I would make the quiz more interactive I would ensure that there is a score feature added to the score area and that a Final score button is created to ensure the quiz participant can see their quiz and also see can them improve on their previous score I would ensure that the next button and resart button are working perfectly.

 ### Accessibility